Kalltern/Project-Redsteel/README.md

 Redsteel is tabletop RPG system developed on digital tabletops like Roll20 and FoundryVTT

-Redsteel is a project name for the system for the time being.

 System on Foundry was developed from the boilerplate template.
 Special thanks to Boilerplate creators as well as Adrian Haberecht for Barbrawl and Status Icon counters!

 The system uses Barbrawl and Status Icon counters as dependencies.

-###
-For battlemap creation of the Quickplay scenario, DungeonDraft was used together with ForgottenAdventures mapmaking assets and their free token assets.

 ## Status